-This document gives guidance for staff who may suspect that a child they have contact with is being abused or mistreated.
-It outlines what will happen if there is an allegation involving a member of staff or a volunteer.
+This document gives guidance for staff who may suspect that a child or vulnerable adult they have contact with is being abused or mistreated.
+It outlines what will happen if there is an allegation involving Members, staff or volunteers.

 This policy applies across the Authority, although in practice, it has most relevance to ranger teams and centre-based staff together with volunteers involved in supporting this work.